Blog Layout

 4. Install Inlet and Outlet Pipes: Connect to your plumbing system.

-5. Seal Joints: Prevent leaks by sealing all connections.
+5. Seal Joints in Grease Interceptors: Prevent leaks by sealing all connections.

 Professional Installation: Consider hiring experts for the job.
 It ensures compliance with local codes and avoids potential issues.